authgear/authgear-server/docs/specs/user-model.md

 #### Anonymous Identity JWT

 The server verifies the validity of the key-pair by verify a JWT.
-A challenge is requested by client on demand, it is one-time use and short-lived.
-The JWT is provided in the [login_hint](#login-hint)
+A challenge is requested by the client on demand, it is one-time use and short-lived.
+The JWT is provided in the [login_hint](./oidc.md#login_hint).

 #### Anonymous Identity JWT headers